-Following this methodology, the \$1.00 invested in large-cap stocks at year-end 1925 by our hypothetical investor would have grown to over \$9,000 by the end of 2019.
+Following this methodology, the \$1.00 invested in large-cap stocks at year-end 1925 by our hypothetical investor would have grown to nearly \$11,000 by the end of 2020.
 Such growth reveals the power of compounding (reinvesting) one's investment returns.

-Year-end index levels (based upon \$1.00 invested at the end of 1925) for all six SBBI[®] asset classes plus inflation are displayed in Exhibit 5.1 as of year-end (i.e., December 31) 2010, 2011, and 2012.133 Exhibit 5.1 also includes year-end index levels for the capital appreciation ("Capital App") component of total return for large-cap stocks, long-term government bonds, and intermediate term government bonds.
+Year-end index levels (based upon \$1.00 invested at the end of 1925) for all six SBBI[®] asset classes plus inflation are displayed in Exhibit 5.1 as of year-end (i.e., December 31) 2010, 2011, and 2012.140 Exhibit 5.1 also includes year-end index levels for the capital appreciation ("Capital App") component of total return for large-cap stocks, long-term government bonds, and intermediate term government bonds.

 Note that the capital appreciation component of total return is generally a small contributor to total return over the longer term.
-For example, \$1.00 invested at the end of 1925 in large-cap stocks would have grown to \$3,532.55 by the end of 2012, but capital appreciation contributed only \$111.77 to total return, or about 3.2% (\$111.77 ÷ \$3,532.55).
-This implies that the other two components of total return (dividend return and reinvestment return) contributed approximately 96.8% to the total return of large-cap stocks over the 1926-2012 period.
+For example, \$1.00 invested at the end of 1925 in large-cap stocks would have grown to 3,532.55 by the end of 2012, but capital appreciation contributed only \$111.77 to total return, or about 3.2% (\$111.77 ÷ 3,532.55).
+This implies that the other two

-133 2010-2012 was selected for example purposes only.
+140 2010-2012 was selected for example purposes only.
 Precalculated monthly and annual index values from January 1926 through December 2019 are presented in table format in the full-version 2020 SBBI[®] Yearbook for the seven SBBI[®] total return series, and for all accompanying SBBI[®] capital appreciation series, as follows: Large-Capitalization Stocks: Capital Appreciation Index, Small-Capitalization Stocks: Total Return Index, Long-term Corporate Bonds: Total Return Index, Long-term Government Bonds: Total Return Index, Long-term Government Bonds: Capital Appreciation Index, Intermediate-term Government Bonds: Total Return Index, Intermediate-term Government Bonds: Capital Appreciation Index, U.S. Treasury Bills: Total Return Index, Inflation Index.
-For more information, visit https://duffandphelps.onfastspring.com/books.
+For more information, visit dpcostofcapital.com/stocks-bonds-bills-inflation-sbbi-yearbook.